-A content delivery network (CDN) is a group of servers that connect website pages and other information such as area of the client, origin of the web pages and its server.
+A content delivery network (CDN) is a group of servers that connect website pages and other information such as the area of the client, the origin of the web pages, and its server.

 Most of them also protect your website from crawlers and bots.

-Of course you want to build your audience and get more customers, but be careful.
+Of course, you want to build your audience and get more customers, but be careful.
 Many website pages today contain some type of third-party script that either runs advertisements for revenue or uses pop-ups to promote conversion.
-It’s not possible to completely get rid of them, but you can limit their performance and strictly let it perform its intended task.
+It’s not possible to completely get rid of them, but you can limit their performance and strictly let it perform their intended task.

 The trick is to first identify the third-party scripts that run on your site, where they come from, and how they impact your blog.
 There are dozens of online tools available which can monitor and identify scripts on your website.
 You can do the same assessment for pop-ups on your blog as well.